lidofinance/lido-improvement-proposals/LIPS/lip-17.md

 Sets `manager` as the current management entity.

-- Reverts if called by anyone except the owner (Lido DAO Agent).
+- Reverts if called by anyone except the owner.
 - Reverts if `manager` is equal to the previously set value.
 - Reverts if `manager` is zero address.
 - Emits `ManagerChanged(manager)`.